PeanutTheAdmin/AmongUs-Language-Translator/README.md

 # AmongUs-Language-Translator

-Translate any language to english while in the Among Us Game.
+Translate any language to English while in the Among Us Game Chat